scottsfarley93/scottsfarley93.github.io/_posts/2017-01-22-Prop-clusters-library.md

 You can see a live demo [here](http://scottsfarley.com/leaflet.proportionalClusters) and you can find the annotated source for the library and example [here](http://github.com/scottsfarley93/leaflet.proportionalClusters).

 There's a few more things I want to add to the library.
-Right now, it's got a dependency on d3, to do the radius scaling.
+Right now, it's got a hard dependency on d3, to do the radius scaling.
 If I can port the d3 scale module into this library, it would remove that, making it a better standalone module.
 I'd also like to improve the styling, which is currently a combination of jQuery and CSS.
 Ideally, I'd like to remove all dependence on external stylesheets, and have everything be styled by calls to the constructor function.